Qazigund railway station: Reduced Level

 The RL of the station is 1671 m above mean sea level.

 Design

 Like every other station in this mega project, this station also features Kashmiri wood architecture, with an intended ambience of a royal court which is designed to complement the local surroundings to the station.
 Station signage is predominantly in Urdu, English and Hindi.

 Platforms

 There are a total of 2 platforms and 3 tracks.
-The platforms are connected by foot overbridge.
-These platforms are built to accumulate 24 coaches express train.
+The platforms are connected by foot overbridges.
+These platforms are built to accommodate a 24 coach express train.